How to Start a Blog From Scratch Course Day Three

 How do you ensure your posts get found?
 Here are the keyword tips you need to know.

-- You can use a site like ubersuggest to get a list of keywords that cold work for yoru topic.
+- You can use a site like ubersuggest to get a list of keywords that could work for your topic.
 You can also type your post topic into Google and Pinterest and see what words auto-populate in the search bar as you’re typing

 - Use only one keyword per post and repeat it often throughout the post.
 Install the plugin on your wordpress.org site called Yoast SEO.
-This plugin will require you to identify your focus keyword and then let you know if you’re writing a post that matches it.
-Increasing its chances of getting found.
+This plugin will require you to identify your focus keyword and then let you know if you’re writing a post that matches it, or accidentally duplicating the keyword somewhere else on your site.
+Having your post content match the keyword you’ve chosen improves your chances of the post getting found.

 - In your wordpress.org account on the left-hand side, Go to “Plugins”